codemechanic/oscar-sysex-grammar/README.md

 ## Useage
-1. Download and open the [oscar_sysex.grammar](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/grammar/oscar_sysex.grammar?raw=true) with either Synalize It! or Hexinator.
+1. Download and open either the [oscar_sysex.grammar](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/grammar/oscar_sysex.grammar?raw=true) or the [Tauntek version of the oscar_sysex.grammar](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/grammar/oscar_tauntek_sysex.grammar?raw=true) with Synalize It! or Hexinator.
 2. Open an OSCar MIDI Sysex file.
 If you don't have one available you can download the [factory OSCar Sysex file](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/sysex/factory/FactoryPatch_Wavetable.syx?raw=true) that is provided as a part of this repository.
 3. Apply the MIDI Sysex grammar to the Sysex file.